surniaulula/wpsso/readme.txt

 (2016/11/12) Refactored the WpssoSchema class to provide a public get_json_data() method for other classes.
 Added an "Item Type for Blog Home Page" option for non-static home pages.
 Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

-= 3.37.1-1 =

-(2016/11/12) Refactored the WpssoSchema class to provide a public get_json_data() method for other classes.
-Added an "Item Type for Blog Home Page" option for non-static home pages.
-Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

 = 3.37.0-1 =

 (2016/11/03) Replaced the Object Cache Expiry option with new options for finer control of caching features.
 Refactored the Schema JSON method for a slight performance improvement.
 Added https://schema.org/Thing to the Schema Types array.